kianho/pconpy/README.md

 ## History

-This project began at the beginning of my PhD when I first became interested in analysing [known 3D protein structures](http://www.pdb.org) for interesting patterns to be (potentially) used for protein structure prediction tasks.
+This project was conceived at the beginning of my PhD when I first became interested in analysing [known 3D protein structures](http://www.pdb.org) for interesting patterns to be (potentially) used for protein structure prediction tasks.
 This project provided me with one of my first opportunities to experiment